-If you are considering launching your own business in South Carolina, it is necessary to consider an essential element: Sales tax.
+If you are considering launching your own business in South Carolina, it is necessary to consider knowing everything about Sales tax.

-Sales tax is that extra amount of money added to a product, good or service that the consumer in any retail store will purchase.
+Sales tax is that extra amount of money added to a product, good, or service that a consumer will purchase in any retail store.

 Each state in the United States handles its tax rate, so performing an accurate calculation can be somewhat tedious.
 South Carolina is no exception.
 Each of its counties applies its tax rate, and today we will tell you what they are.